 A few readers requested savory football food recipes and snack-style pull apart bread came to mind first.
 After weeks of brainstorming, asking your suggestions, and a little recipe testing… I baked the BEST PULL APART BREAD you will ever eat.
+If you have ever tried these pizza pull apart rolls, you know that’s a bold statement.
 This loaf-style pull apart bread is prepared with easy homemade bread dough, garlic herb & mozzarella cream cheese filling, and everything bagel seasoning on top.

 - My assistant said “This is the best thing I’ve ever eaten.”